The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 🏁 Segway Tour of downtown Lisbon: A different way to see it all without the huffing and puffing up Lisbon’s hills!
 A five-star 1.5-hour tour.

 Visiting downtown Lisbon is like taking a step back in time.
 The city’s cobblestone streets, historic monuments and street art will transport you to another era while the buzzing cafes, bars and restaurants provide plenty of opportunities to experience local life.
-Bring our guide of the must-see sights in downtown Lisbon on your next trip, and don’t forget your camera!
+Bring our guide and check out all the best things to do in downtown Lisbon on your next trip, and don’t forget your camera!